afcarl/fss17/lect01.md

 Get cited, a lot (citations = Facebook likes; we all complain about them; we all like it when it is us).

-## Seeking Insights

-So if biases cannot be avoid, and those biases get very complex and arcane, what does it mean to "vertify" a data miner?
-The best we can do is to explore two sets of biases

-- The biases of the learner;
-- The biases of the people who need the model.

-So data mining is the process of icnrementally discovering and reducing the distances between these two biases.
-And that means:

-- re-running the learners again and again and again
-- storing and revisiting lots of old data and results
-- _showing the users_ the results of the data mining then asking them "what do you think?"

-This is this path to insight (Bird example).

-## Fear

-Newbies think data mining is running simple queries like `age > 21`.

 ## Beyond Magic